neoking89/owlsight/README.md

 **2.?**

 - Improved userexperience in the CLI by preventing shrinking of the terminal window if menu is too large.
+- In the EDITABLE optiontype fields, multiple lines are now possible.
 - Add `owl_save_namespace` `owl_load_namespace` functions to save and load all variables inside the Python interpreter.
 This is useful if you want to save any code created by a model.
 Or load a namespace from a previous session.
 - `ProcessorMemoryContext` can be used as a context_manager to clean up resources from `TextGenerationProcessor`, like the model, from memory after usage.